Advertisement

 To re-pot, invert the plant and tap the rim of the pot against the bench or with a piece of wood to loosen the pot from the compost.
 Inserting a piece of cane into the hole in the pot may help this process, but beware of damaging plants with fleshy or tuberous roots.
 If the plant is in a plastic or other flexible pot, squeezing the pot gently may help to loosen the root ball.
 As a last resort, it is better to break the pot to free a compacted root ball rather than damage the plant.

 Remove the pot and clear away the old compost from the roots, keeping an eye out for pests.
 Use a thin stick or plant label to tease out the roots and remove old soil.
 If you see white fluffy patches in the soil and tiny insects, similar in shape to woodlice, but about 2 mm long these are root mealy bugs.
 If you find any pests, remove or wash off as much soil as possible, and soak in systemic insecticide.
-I used to use a formulation containing dimethoate biut this is now unobtainable so I use one based on imidacloprid which is less toxic to plants and people.
+I used to use a formulation containing dimethoate but this is now unobtainable.
+One based on imidacloprid which is less toxic to plants and people was very effective, but also hard to come by.
+Newer Neonicotinoid insecticides can be tried but seem less effective to me.

 Repot the plant into a new pot, which should be a little larger than the old one (perhaps 1 cm extra all round) if the plant has grown to fit its old pot.
 Replace fairly dry new compost around the roots and allow the plant to rest for about two weeks before watering to allow broken roots to heal.